 Many college campuses have computer stores that claim to offer the best discounts on student laptops.
 Make sure you do your homework before shopping, however: These stores don't always have the best prices, and their selection may be limited compared to what you can find online or in a big-box store such as Best Buy.

-The flipside is that buying from a campus store may entitle you to local tech support, which could be worthwhile for those times when a paper is due and the printer won't print.
+The flipside is that buying from a campus store may entitle you to local tech support, which could be worthwhile for those times when a paper is due and the laptop is locking up.

 Similarly, for any computer you're considering, check the warranty terms (one year is standard, but you can often extend it) and especially the company's tech-support options.
 Students tend to keep late hours, so 24/7 phone support is definitely a desirable feature.

 For starters, watch for sales.
 This is exactly the time of year when stores like Best Buy and manufacturers like Dell and Lenovo start offering back-to-school discounts on laptops and accessories.